 How will I know what to do?

 Answer: The yoga instructors give detailed directions and they come around to help individuals with proper alignment (as in this photo of an Iyengar Yoga brand teacher using a strap with a student).

 Will I be sore afterward?

-Answer: This will be a workout and you will use muscles you haven’t used recently.
-Yoga addresses all the muscles, not just some, like in weight lifting.
+Answer: This will be a workout and you will use all your muscles, including some you haven’t used recently.
 Look at the yogi in the image above this post.
 How many different muscles is he using (as well as opening his hips)?
 But the stretching exercises also lengthen muscles and relieve some of the tensions.
 If you’re feeling sore after class, go home and take a hot shower and maybe a couple of ibuprofens.
 Then go back to the practice the next day or a few days later.
 You will discover your muscles being strengthened in ways that are more useful for daily life than just having big biceps.
 You will find yourself developing core strength that provides more stability than just having six-pack abs.
 In fact, just working on six-pack abs is counterproductive to developing core strength because the core is within you.